apetrone11235/angela-petrone.github.io/_posts/2019-02-07-Bryce-Harper-Pt2.md

 This was not a welcome discovery, so I decided to see what other significant statistical relationships I could find to predict Harper's run production.
 After some trial and error, I found that the relationship between runs scored, total bases (TB) and runs batted in (RBIs) was strong, which intuitively made sense to me.

 ![]({{site.baseurl}}/img/bhTBRBIgg.png)

+Since I was off the beaten path set by Paul DePodesta at this point, I wanted to run some tests to make sure performing linear regression anlysis on these data would be valid.